Route basis

 Landing finishes near the shore, with return toward the meeting area included when it is needed.

-Send the preferred date or date window, number of participants, where you are based, and any child, mobility, late-pregnancy or weight detail outside the usual 49-99 kg adult range.
+Send the preferred date or date window, number of participants, where you are based, and any child, mobility, late-pregnancy or weight detail outside the usual 49-99 kg adult range for this Kotor route.

 It covers the local pilot-led tandem demonstration flight.
 Action-camera footage is included when it is actually recorded and delivered; exact airtime, perfect weather and identical visibility are not promised.